metimol/Cartouche/README.md

 - Memory system for contextual interactions
 - Integration with Cartouche C# REST API
 - Support for multiple LLM providers (Gemini, OpenAI, Anthropic)
-- Fallback to mock LLM when API quotas are exceeded

 ## Project Structure
 ```